aznikline/SiamDW/README.md

 | CIResIncep22-FC| 0.673 | 0.650 | 0.332 | 0.305 | 0.251|
 | CIResNext22-FC | 0.668 | 0.651 | 0.336 | 0.304 | 0.246|

-- Some reproduced results above are slightly better than paper.
+- Some reproduced results listed above are slightly better than the ones in the paper.
-- Recently we found the GOT10K dataset shows better performance for training SiamFC.
+- Recently we found that training on GOT10K dataset can achieve better performance for SiamFC.
 So we provide the results being trained on GOT10K.
-- CIResNet22W-FC is our recent work not included in our paper.
-It is hoped that our efforts  can bring more inspirations to you.
+- CIResNet22W-FC is our recent work, which is not included in our paper.

 #### Note
 - You can download [raw results](https://drive.google.com/file/d/1rTC2XKJ2bznVjtXW-UAzeUGc7QizeLP9/view?usp=sharing) here without running the code.